 Tea gets a lot of press for being a healthy antioxidant-rich beverage.
 But did you know you don’t just have to drink your tea to reap the benefits?
-Now you can have your tea and eat it too.
+Now you can have your tea and eat it too!
 Once you start exploring the idea, you’ll find dozens of ways to use a wide variety of teas in cooking and baking.

-As for cooking, just about anywhere you’d traditionally use water or broth, you can substitute brewed tea.
+Just about anywhere you’d traditionally use water or broth, you can substitute brewed tea.
 Making rice?
 Use tea instead of water.
 Brazing meat?
 Do it in tea, just choose a tea that would pair well with the final product.
 For example, beef and pork do well with black teas.
 Marinating seafood in tea can take away “fishy” odors.

 The tea egg is a traditional Chinese snack.
 It’s a hard-cooked egg steeped with tea leaves and spices.
 Cracking the shell during the cooking transfers a beautiful design onto the egg, and allows the tea and spices to seep into the egg white.